rob3rt-keating/Q/README.md

 CATEGORY - The options are: cost, services, core, security and cost.
 Your new questions will be co-mingled with the base-installed questions, by category.
 * You can create a custom name which you can access on the START page by selecting CUSTOM.
 This will display all question with an ID > 1000.

+> To save your new questions, [TOOLS] select [BACKUP DATABASE].
+>
+> This will overwrite the 'questions.json' file.
+Don't worry, there is a backup of the original questions in the BAK directory
 ## Learning

 * LABS